mobile app bar

 Boston Celtics forward Jayson Tatum (0) has a laugh with guard Jaylen Brown (7) during the second half against the Dallas Mavericks at TD Garden.

-“National TV game, two of the best teams in the league and you make a big deal about stars playing,” he began.
-“You get trigger happy to throw somebody out the game.
-I disagree with it.”
+“National TV game, two of the best teams in the league, and you make a big deal about stars playing,” said Tatum.
+“You get trigger-happy to throw somebody out [of] the game.
+I disagree with it.

-The issue between the official in question, Tyler Ford, and Brown originated late in the second quarter, when Stephon Castle put an arm on his waist to stop his drive to the right.
-Brown made the most of it, falling out of bounds, possibly in search for a foul.
+The incident that led to the ejection, between the official, Tyler Ford, and Brown, originated late in the second quarter.
+Stephon Castle put an arm on Brown’s waist to stop his drive to the right.
+The Celtics star made the most of it, sprawled and fell on the sideline, possibly seeking a foul call.

 Ford, however, did not blow the whistle, and Brown was livid.
-He got a technical, which further irked the Celtics guard, ultimately resulting in a second tech, which sealed the fate.
+He got a technical, which further irked the Celtics guard.
+His argument led to a second tech, which sealed the fate.

-It’s not the end of the world for Boston meanwhile, who still have a firm grasp on the #2 spot in the East.
+Of course, the loss is not the end of the world for Boston.
+They still have a firm grasp on the #2 spot in the East.

 About the author